dwavesystems/dwave-ocean-sdk/docs/examples/hybrid_cqm_stock_selling.rst

 The objective function to maximize is the revenue from selling shares.
 Because you own an integer number of shares, it is convenient to use integer variables to indicate the number of shares sold each day, :code:`shares`.
-For simplicity, this model assumes stock prices, :code:`price`, are also integers.
+For simplicity, this model assumes stock prices, :code:`price`, are also integers\ [#]_.

+.. [#]
+   One could use integer variables to model stock prices in dollars and cents by multiplying the values by 100; however, this greatly increases the search space.
+One could also create a compromise model with somewhat greater resolution and search space by rounding to the nearest dime and multiplying prices by 10, for example.

 Bounds on the range of values for integer variables shrink the solution space the solver must search, so it is helpful to set such bounds; for many problems, you can find bounds from your knowledge of the problem.
 In this case,

-* On any day, you cannot sell more than the total number of shares you start with
+* On any day, you cannot sell more than the total number of shares you start with.
-* the maximum share price is the sum of the initial price and the entire price increase that results from selling all your shares,
+* The maximum share price is the sum of the initial price and the total price increase that would result from selling all your shares,

   .. math::